Pyrros Lappas: Early career

 Born in Athens in 1899, Pyrros Lappas entered the Hellenic Navy Academy on 10 October 1915 and graduated on 10 January 1920 as a Line Cadet Ensign, being promoted to full Ensign on 4 May 1920.
-He took part in the naval operations of the Asia Minor Campaign as a crew member of the battleship Limnos, the destroyer Thyella, and the cruiser Averof, being promoted to Sub-Lieutenant on 20 May 1921.
+He took part in the naval operations of the Greco-Turkish War as a crew member of the battleship Limnos, the destroyer Thyella, and the cruiser Averof, being promoted to Sub-Lieutenant on 20 May 1921.

 In 1922, he completed studies at the Navy's Artillery School.
 During the so-called "Navy Strike" of June 1924 he resigned, but was readmitted on 28 August 1924 with full restoration of his seniority.
 He commanded the torpedo boat Aigli, and was promoted to Lieutenant on 22 April 1925.
 He completed the Torpedo School in 1927–1928, was promoted to Lt.
 Commander on 22 October 1932.
 In 1934–1935 he commanded the torpedo boats Kios and Proussa, served as commander of the Torpedo Boat Squadron (1935–1936), and of the destroyer Spetsai (1935).
 After completing staff officer studies at the Naval War School in 1937–1938, and being promoted to commander on 22 October 1938, he was captain of the Spetsai again, before being placed as captain of the brand-new destroyer Vasilefs Georgios in 1939.
 At the same time, he held the post of chief of staff to the Higher Destroyer Commander.